- There are three (3) grant award opportunities each year.

 - Grants range from $300 to $3,000 with a $5,000 maximum each year.

 - Each grant application deadline is preceeded by a required 6:30 p.m.
 Grantseeker Workshop at the Glenwood Branch of the Greensboro Public Library.

 - For all grant dates and details please download the Building Stronger Neighborhoods grant guidelines and grant application materials.

 - Happy grant writing!

-Participatory Budgeting Greensboro The City of Greensboro offers a new opportunity for any City resident over the age of 11 to participate in submitting capital improvement project ideas to be implemented on City property in 2016.
-Each City Council District may receive up to $100,000 total for project implementation, with each single project limited to $30,000.
-Project proposals are due in 2015, they will be explored for potential during winter 2015/16, and the public will vote on projects in spring 2016.
-For details on this new participatory budgeting opportunity visit www.greensboropb.org
+Participatory Budgeting Greensboro The City of Greensboro offers an annual opportunity for any City resident over the age of 11 to participate in submitting capital improvement project ideas to be implemented on City property.
+Each City Council District may receive up to $100,000 total for project implementation, with any single project limited to $30,000.
+Project proposals are submitted, explored for potential during winter months, and the public vote on projects in spring.
+For details on annual Participatory Budgeting opportunities visit www.greensboropb.org

 NeighborWoods grants from the City of Greensboro and Greensboro Beautiful awards one neighborhood each year with up to 150 trees for planting in a neighborhood or neighborhood park.

 Choice Neighborhoods Program of the U.S. Department of Housing and Urban Development supports locally driven strategies to address struggling neighborhoods with distressed public or HUD-assisted housing through a comprehensive approach to neighborhood transformation.